 Brown said the reserve is near the Skokie Lagoons and the Garden's Dixon Prairie, and will create a larger contiguous space for wildlife, not only for birds but also for dragonflies, butterflies, frogs, and insects—all of which she enjoys observing.

 The Garden engaged the services of Darrel G. Morrison, ecologist, landscape designer, and author, to create the restoration scheme for this unique space.
 Garden staff led by ecologist Jim Steffen removed the dense infestation of buckthorn and other nonnative flora.
-Beginning in 2009 and continuing over the next several years, native groundcover, shrub, and tree species will be added, with an emphasis on those plants especially attractive to birds.
-The reserve will be open to the public after the main restoration work is completed.
+Between 2009 and 2015, native ground cover, shrubs, and tree species were added, with an emphasis on those plants especially attractive to birds.
+The reserve has been a destination for the public since the completion of the main restoration work.

-"The Garden is wonderful for birding because it's so accessible and user-friendly, all year long," said Brown.
-In time, the new reserve will become another accessible spot at the Garden for nature lovers.
+"The Garden is wonderful for birding because it's so accessible and user friendly all year long," said Brown.
+The new reserve has become another accessible spot at the Garden for nature lovers.